Qhristen/final_project/README.md

 4. Generates a PDA using predefined seeds and the program ID to ensure unique account creation.
 5. Submits a transaction to the WBA program, including your public key and GitHub username as proof of task completion.

+### Program/
+Holds the Interface Definition Language (IDL) files used for communication with the blockchain program.

 **How to Run**

 Install Required Packages